On the James and Hilton-Milnor Splittings, & the metastable EHP sequence: The Hilton--Milnor Splitting

 The key example of a group object is loops on a pointed object.
-As a simplicial object, $ \Omega X $ can be written as the \textit{\v{C}ech nerve} of the basepoint $ \ast \to X $; since we use \v{C}ech nerves in \cref{subsec:connectedness}, we recall the definition here.
+As a simplicial object, $ \Omega X $ can be written as the \textit{Čech nerve} of the basepoint $ \ast \to X $; since we use Čech nerves in \cref{subsec:connectedness}, we recall the definition here.